Matus-Dubrava/aws/SWF/README.md

 -   Amazon SWF ensures that a task is assigned only once and is never duplicated.
 With Amazon SQS, you need to ensure that a message is processed only once.

 -   Amazon SWF keeps track of all the tasks and events in an application.
 With Amazon SQS, you need to implement your own application-level tracking, especially if your application uses multiple queues.

+## SWF Starter

+An application that can initiate (start) a workflow.
+Could be your e-commerce website when placing an order or a mobile app searching for bus times.

 ## SWF Decider